 We love single leg deadlifts to strengthen the glutes, hamstrings, and work on balance for runners.
 This video covers a few of the key points of performance that are commonly missed in runners.
 We also really emphasize needing to progressively load this drill.
 Meaning week to week increase the weight, reps, sets, etc to make sure your body is continually being challenged.

 Step Up Exercises for Running Performance

 First we have runners step ups.
 We typically prescribe these with a metronome to control your speed.
-Two seconds up, two seconds down each rep. The biggest key here is to NOT push with the down leg.
+In other words, two seconds up, two seconds down each rep. However, the biggest key here is to NOT push with the down leg.
 Tap that heel to the ground lightly and keep all of the work on the leg that is on the box.
-Like the single leg deadlift we have to focus on regularly increasing the challenge.
+Similarly to the single leg deadlift, we have to focus on regularly increasing the challenge.
 Work on higher boxes, add extra weight, increase reps, etc.

-To increase the whole body control and coordination of a step up we will often also give runners the Step Up and Over.
-This exercise looks simple but is deceivingly difficult.
-Just like the Runners Step Up, focus on lightly tapping the non-working leg on the ground and keeping the bulk on the work on the leg on the step.
+To increase the whole body control and coordination of a step up, we will often also give runners the Step Up and Over.
+This exercise looks simple.
+On the other hand, it is deceivingly difficult.
+Likewise to the Runners Step Up, focus on lightly tapping the non-working leg on the ground and keeping the bulk on the work on the leg on the step.

 Lower Leg Exercises for Running Performance

-We can’t neglect the muscles of the lower leg as they are a HUGE component to running.
-The following two exercises for running performance are our most prescribed.
+Third, we can’t neglect the muscles of the lower leg as they are a HUGE component to running.
+For instance, the following two exercises for running performance are our most prescribed.

 The creep march trains all the muscles of the lower leg and the hips.
-We really like this drill for athletes recovering from calf strains, Achilles tendinitis, and posterior tibias issues.
+We really like this drill for athletes recovering from calf strains, Achilles tendinitis, and posterior tibialis issues.

 Bent knee calf raises emphasize the soleus muscle, the deeper of the two calf muscles.
-This muscle is actually a bit more important for runners but is less frequently focused on in strength training.
+Likewise, this muscle is actually a bit more important for runners but is less frequently focused on in strength training.